HEADINGTON, OXFORD

 Highfield Park

-Highfield Park was built in about 1886 and with its 28-acre park was by far the grandest house in New Headington and Highfield.
-The house and garden is now the Park Hospital, while its former park is occupied by medical departments.
+Highfield Park was built in about 1886, and with its 28-acre park was by far the grandest house in New Headington and Highfield.
+The house and garden is now Boundary Brook House (formerly the Park Hospital), while its former park is occupied by medical departments.

 Highfield House in 1898

-The 1898 map (left) shows Highfield House opposite Lime Walk, with its park extending as far as the Boundary Brook to the west.
+Left: 1898 OS map showing Highfield House opposite Lime Walk, with its park extending as far as the Boundary Brook to the west.

 Prior advertisement